Where Ducks Nest Affects Production

 The number of ducks in the fall flight in any given year relies primarily on the conditions and occurrences the birds encounter on the breeding grounds.
 The science clearly shows that nest success, hen summer survival, duckling survival and other events of the three-month breeding season are 10 times more important to duck population growth or decline as anything that happens during the other nine months of the year — including hunting season.

 Across the breeding regions, various species of ducks each have preferred nesting locations.
 These are known as core breeding ranges.
 Even within these cores, habitat conditions, the availability of water and predation levels will vary.
-The number of birds in the fall flight will depend on exactly where the majority of a species decides to land, nest and rear their broods.
+The number of birds in the fall flight will depend on exactly where the majority of a species decides to settle, nest and rear their broods.

-Rohwer provided the following commentaries on the habits and adaptability of groups of species popular with hunters:
+Dr. Rohwer provided the following commentaries on the habits and adaptability of groups of species popular with hunters:

 Ring-necked Ducks and Scaup (Bluebills)